cedexis/AndroidRadar/README.md

 The two numbers in the URL (enclosed by the red box in the screenshot above) are your zone id and customer id, respectively.

+## Impact

+Impact is not currently supported from the Radar Android SDK.
+Support will be included in future releases and documentation for using Impact will be added when it is available from the SDK.